DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding claims 1, 4 and 9, it is noted that while the invention contains a biolistic particle delivery system, the biolistic particle delivery system is not positively recited in the instant claims.
+Regarding claims 1, 4 and 8-9, it is noted that while the invention contains a biolistic particle delivery system and a barrel, the biolistic particle delivery system and the barrel are not positively recited in the instant claims.

-Regarding claim 1, Miller discloses an attachment for a biolistic particle delivery system that confines the flow of particles to a barrel comprising: an elongated body with a central cavity that defines a major flow path passing through (see FIG. 1B of Miller, annotated and reproduced below); and
+Regarding claim 1, Miller discloses an attachment for a biolistic particle delivery system configured to confine a flow of particles to a no more than one barrel, said barrel having an inlet at one end and an outlet at the other (attachment of Miller is capable of confining a flow of particles to a no more than one barrel having an inlet at one end and an outlet at the other), comprising: an elongated body with (i) a solid, peripherical surface from the one end to the other and (ii) a central cavity that defines a major flow path for passing and accelerating pressurized gas and particles therethrough (see FIG. 1B of Miller, annotated and reproduced below); and

 PNG